 Vacations and leaves

 Annual vacation: The employee is entitled to annual vacation of minimum 20 working days per calendar year.
 The employee is entitled to proportional portion of annual leave (1/12 of annual vacation per month of work) in the calendar year when he/she commences employment or when he/she terminates employment.
 The length of annual vacation is increased based on criteria determined by the employment contract or internal employment rules/collective bargaining agreement (e.g. contribution to work, working conditions, years of experience, qualification etc.).
-Annual vacation can be used in two parts – two consecutive weeks during the relevant calendar year and the remaining part up to the June 30th of the following year, at the latest.
+Annual vacation can be used in two parts – two consecutive weeks during the relevant calendar year and the remaining part up to the June 30th of the following year, at the latest, unless an employee agrees with an employer to use its annual vacation in more portions.
 Employee is entitled to compensation for unused annual leave if, at the time of employment termination, he/she has unused annual leave.

 Paid leave: Employee has the right to a paid leave for a maximum of 5 working days in total in a calendar year in case of: marriage, child birth (for the spouse), serious illness of an immediate family member and in other cases determined in the internal employment rules/collective bargaining agreement and employment contract.
 The employee is also entitled for an additional 5 working days of paid leave in case of death of an immediate family member and for 2 consecutive days in each case of blood donation (including blood donation day).